---

 ## Backwards Compatibility

-`TXTRACE` and `EVENTDATACOPY` occupy previously unused opcode slots.
+`TXTRACE`, `EVENTDATACOPY`, and `TXDIFF` occupy previously unused opcode slots.
 No changes are made to existing opcodes, transaction types, or precompiles, so existing contracts and tooling are unaffected.

 ## Security Considerations